cerkit/ghost-cerkit-theme/README.md

-*Note: this project will no longer be maintained on GitHub.
-I have had to make significant changes to it in order to make it work for my needs on my personal blog.
-As such, keeping it generic has become an overwhelming task and I will no longer be able to keep this project up-to-date.
-Thanks*

 # Cerkit Ghost Theme

 Based on the default theme for [Ghost](http://github.com/tryghost/ghost/).
 This theme is fully responsive and adapts to any screen size.
 It is also accessible with screen reader links to relevant site components.